Star Tavern, SW1X 8HT

 - 6 Belgrave Mews West, SW1X 8HT

-The quality and value of the food has varied quite a lot over the last couple of years. bob, Martin, elvum, Richard, Jacob and Hannah tried the food in October 2007.
-The general consensus was that the steak was small, overcooked, and generally worth closer to £6-7 than the £14 that it cost. elvum commented that approximately 4oz of steak for £14 is not a good deal. bob also wished the pie heresy (puff pastry on top of a bowl of stew) to be noted.
+The quality and value of the food has varied over the years. bob, Martin, elvum, Richard, Jacob and Hannah tried the food in October 2007.
+The general consensus was that the steak was small (approximately 4oz), overcooked, and generally worth closer to £6-7 than the £14 that it cost. bob also wished the pie heresy (puff pastry on top of a bowl of stew) to be noted.
+In late May 2008 the quality of the steak was excellent, but the portion size was still a little on the small side.

 The lunch menu as of August 2008 had sandwiches between £4.60 (mature Cheddar and Branston pickle) and £5.90 (rib eye steak with fried onions); filled jacket potatoes between £4.90 (e.g. mature Cheddar and baked beans) and £5.50 (cured salmon with dill creme fraiche); ploughmans between £5.50 (e.g. pork pie and wholegrain mustard) and £6.50 (cured salmon again); and mains between £7.30 (mushroom, spinach, and goat cheese frittata) and £11.50 (chargrilled rib eye with handcut chips and mixed salad).
 Aside from the aforementioned frittata, the other main course vegetarian options was glamorgan sausages (£7.90), served with either "mustard mash, slow cooked peas, and red wine gravy", or handcut chips and beans.
 Desserts were £3.70 (lemon tart with passion fruit coulis) to £4.20 (e.g. caramelised pineapple and mango skewers with raspberry and mint sorbet).